Leydilson-Silva/Recomp_Image/README.md

 # Recomp Image
- Resize and compress image with nose.js using Sharp and
+ Resize and compress image with nose.js using Sharp and Compress images

  Sharp